yyd106/Crust-Grants-Program/README.md

 By joining the Crust Grants Program, you and your team will have following benefits that will strengthen your project growth and development.

-## Grants Types

-We’ve designed a regular Grants and a hackathon Grants.

-* Regular grants: You had an idea about Crust which has not been through any competition, and you want to apply for grant for it from Crust directly.

-* Hackathon grants: Your idea has been through the selection process of Crust-Themed hackathon and won a prize, then you can get the Hackathon grant directly.

-Each type of Grants can be applied by following this Readme.

 ## Guidelines

 Anyone is welcome to apply for a grant.
 Projects funded through our programs are broad in scope, but our focus lies on strong technical projects that add value to the ecosystem.